deepak2837/Deepak2837/README.md

 - 👋 Hi, I’m @deepak2837
 - 👀 I’m interested in entreprenurship
-- 🌱 I’m currently working on my startup
+- 🌱 I had been working on my startup, but I've recently taken a break.
-- 📫 How to reach me ...medgloss@gmail.com
+- 📫 How to reach me ...peenu000@gmail.com

 <!---
 deepak2837/deepak2837 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.